karloie/bastille/README.md

 ### Email notification

-Configure the SMTP parameters if you want en email sent for each successful SSH jump.
+Configure the SMTP parameters if you want an email sent for each successful SSH jump.
 The SMTP parameters are regular environment variables except for SMTP_PASS_FILE which should be the path to a file with the SMTP password, not the password it self.

 The default is `/run/secrets/smtp_pass` and should be mounted onto the container.
 Look at the `test/docker-compose.yml` file as an example.